 - Number one blogging tip I will like to give you is that it takes time and it will not happen overnight.
 You might not see your first dollar for months; you might not see your first 100 dollars for some even more months.
 Have patience!
 It may take some months or a year or two for your blog to really take off but if you are persistent enough, it will happen for sure!

-- Give it some time, internet is big noisy market with loads of people trying to gain attention of the readers you want.
-It’s an international platform with huge opportunities but it will practically take blood, sweat and tears for you to stand out in this big crowd.
-There is thousands of fresh content coming on internet every hour and that too in different formats, videos, images and texts.
+- Give it some time, the internet is a big noisy market with loads of people trying to gain the attention of the readers you want.
+It’s an international platform with huge opportunities but it will practically take blood, sweat, and tears for you to stand out in this big crowd.
+There are thousands of fresh content coming on the internet every hour and that too in different formats, videos, images, and texts.
 There is content already available on the same topics you are going to blog about.
-Despite all this you still stand a chance because unlike many you will know what you are doing through this informative blog post.
+Despite all this, you still stand a chance because unlike many you will know what you are doing through this informative blog post.
 I am going to share some really helpful blogging tips so stick around.

 - You will not grow rich with one blog but you can grow a network of blogs over the years and earn your way up gradually to grow rich.
-However, like any other businesses there are risks involved with blogging business and your several websites may fail or perform averagely before one gets a huge success.
+However, like any other business, there are risks involved with the blogging business, and your several websites may fail or perform averagely before one gets a huge success.
 Learn from your mistakes and stay focused.

 Q2: What is the right niche for me?

-You are not sure if you can keep on creating content on one single topic forever but there are many successful blogger who will tell you that picking up the niche that is right for you is so very important!
-Nat Eliason said and I agree that those experts are telling you only the half truth.
+You are not sure if you can keep on creating content on one single topic forever but there are many successful bloggers who will tell you that picking up the niche that is right for you is so very important!
+Nat Eliason said and I agree that those experts are telling you only the half-truth.

 - Niches are great and they can help you rank faster and get a lot of traffic.
 Income School specifically works on generating passive income from a network of niche websites.
-They key to successfully building niche website network in is that you build a niche website and when it start gaining some momentum you move on to next website or next niche.
-Over time if the content is great these website grow at their own.
+The key to successfully building a niche website network in is that you build a niche website and when it starts gaining some momentum you move on to the next website or next niche.
+Over time if the content is great these websites grow on their own.

 - One difficulty with having no niche is that there are really too many options to pick from and sometimes it just gets had to stay focused.
-If you are person who would rather stay more focused I recommend you pick a niche.
-Traveling, parenting and lifestyle are well paying niche.
-Mental health and digital marketing are the also becoming very trendy right now.
-Financial advice is also a good niche and blogging about crypto currency can also help you round up nice cash.
+If you are a person who would rather stay more focused I recommend you pick a niche.
+Traveling, parenting and lifestyle are well-paying niches.
+Mental health and digital marketing are also becoming very trendy right now.
+Financial advice is also a good niche and blogging about cryptocurrency can also help you round up nice cash.

-- You can chose a broader niche if you are planning to create a lot of content and wish to diversify it and that will be the best choice if you ask me.
+- You can choose a broader niche if you are planning to create a lot of content and wish to diversify it and that will be the best choice if you ask me.

 Q3: What do I need to do before launching my website?